9 Solutions If Your PC Turns On But There’s No Display

 9 Solutions to fix PC turns on but no display

-Just as there are many causes for the problem, there are several ways to fix it.
-Some solutions are easy and simple.
-Others may require previous knowledge of the technology.If you’re not sure of what to do, contact a computer repair expert or your computer manufacturer for assistance.
+Just as there are many causes of the problem, there are several ways to fix it.
+Some solutions listed here are straightforward, while others may require some IT know-how.

 1. Check your computer’s connections